-- 1) Community Dental Hygiene and - 2) Health Care Administration
+- 1) Community Dental Hygiene and - 2) Health Care Administration health agencies, research, industry, hospital dentistry, and dental education.

 IUFW's Dental Hygiene Program prepares students for the challenging and rapidly expanding profession.
 Demand for dental hygienists is expected to continue in response to an increasing awareness of dental health.
 The limited class size of 24 students per year offers an opportunity for individualized instruction.